IceBreakerG/ngx-version-check/README.md

 }
 ```

+Notes:
+- The project name is now optional as of version 1.0.5.
+If your `outputPath` is set to `dist`, leaving out the project name parameter will use the base `dist` output folder.
-Note: The name of your post build script should be whatever you're using to trigger the build (ie. If your build script was named `buildmyproject`, your post built script would be `postbuildmyproject`).
+- The name of your post build script should be whatever you're using to trigger the build (ie. If your build script was named `buildmyproject`, your post build script would be `postbuildmyproject`).

 ## Current Limitations